Safe Operating Procedures

 We will ensure that there is adequate ventilation in the nursery by opening the doors and windows as much as possible.

-Modified and extended cleaning routines have been implemented throughout the nursery, including in the nursery rooms, kitchen, toilet and washing facilities and communal areas such as stairs adn corridors.
+Modified and extended cleaning routines have been implemented throughout the nursery, including in the nursery rooms, kitchen, toilet and washing facilities and communal areas such as stairs and corridors.

-Children and staff will wash their hands frequently through the day.
+Children and staff will wash their hands frequently through the day, including every time they leave and re-enter the building.
 Children will be encouraged to sing our handwashing song, to ensure that their hands are fully washed for the required length of time.

 Hand sanitiser has been positioned at all entrances to the setting.

 Children will be supported in age appropriate ways to understand the steps they an take to keep themselves and others safe and this includes coughing or sneezing into a tissue, (or their arm if immediate).
 They will be encouraged to dispose of the tissue in a bin straight away and then wash their hands.
 Where children are not able to wipe their own noses, staff will assist them and then wash or sanitise their own hands each time.

 - Staff can wear disposable gloves and aprons when changing nappies if they wish.

 - Staff to dispose of gloves safely and wash their hands thoroughly after each nappy change.